tiagomelojuca/otclient-wiki/Module-Tutorial.md

   @onLoad: init() -- this is where you define the initialization function of the module (we will cover this more later).
   @onUnload: terminate() -- this is where you define the termination function of the module (we will cover this more later)
 ```

+* `Copy the .otmod code above into your spells.otmod file and remove the -- comments.`
 ### .otui
 .otui file is the file that is used to create the modules user interface.
 This is a custom made styling language specifically designed for otclient called OTML, it feels a lot like CSS formatting for those of you who have experience in webdesign.
 The typical structure of a .otui file looks like this (this is the start base file, not completed):
 ```css